How to Prevent Ransomware Attacks on Your Devices

 - Use a VPN on public WiFi: When you log into a public WiFi network without the protection of a virtual private network (VPN), hacking tactics like man-in-the-middle (MITM) attacks can be used to intercept your personal information and logins.
 A VPN encrypts the data going into or out of your device and alerts you if you’re about to download an infected file.
 This added layer of security protects you from ransomware and other types of cyberattacks in public settings.

 How Dashlane works as a force multiplier to prevent ransomware

 You can use the Dashlane Password Manager’s intuitive features to autogenerate strong and secure passwords.
 Encrypted vaults for password storage and sharing prevent hackers from accessing your logins.
 Additional features like Password Health scores, 2FA, and VPN take your cybersecurity profile to the next level.

 Dashlane’s Dark Web Monitoring continually surveys the darkest recesses of the internet and ensures you get alerted if your logins have been compromised, while our patented zero-knowledge architecture ensures that no one else (including Dashlane) can access your data.
-If Dashlane was hacked (which has never happened), the hackers would never see your data without your master password— and we don’t store that either.
+If Dashlane was hacked, the hackers would never see your data without your master password— and we don’t store that either.